Monday, January 28, 2013

 Location

-80s I think, in a small town Boot Hill, sixty miles south of Las Vegas, Nevada.
-But since we are used to Quarry being elusive and secretive it's not surprisingly that this place cannot be found on Google maps.
+80s, in a small town, Boot Hill, sixty miles south of Las Vegas, Nevada.
+However, since we are accustomed to Quarry being elusive and secretive, it's not surprising that this location cannot be found on Google Maps.

 Body count